 WordPress database is used to collect anything important of your website, including plugins, themes, and posts, which is just like a core of a WP site.
 Once completing WordPress installation, the database is created automatically and that includes a list of tables with the default prefix “wp_”.

 Most users leave it to the default and never change it.
-As a matter of fact, you need to change WordPress database table prefix.
-Because, WordPress security is an important matter for any blogger who wants to keep his site safe from hackers, malware, and cyber attacks.
+As a matter of fact, you need to change the WordPress database table prefix.
+Because, WordPress security is an important matter for any blogger who wants to keep his site safe from hackers, malware, and cyber-attacks.
 The hackers know about the default WordPress table prefix which is a potential security risk.
 They specifically look for the wp_options table, because it will alter your WordPress site look.
-In this article, I will show you how to secure WordPress site from attackers.
+In this article, I will show you how to secure WordPress sites from attackers.

 Through wp_options they can set the URL to redirect to their sites, leaving you the impression that your site was defaced.
 Therefore, it is better to change the default table prefix in WordPress.
 If you already have a WordPress site, take a look at either your config.php file or go to phpMyAdmin in cPanel to check your tables names.
 You can change it by only numbers, letters and underscore.

 In case you run multiple WordPress websites, you could use a unique combination of letters and stick with it for all your installations.
 In this article, we will show you how to change your default WordPress table prefix.
 You can change the default table prefix manually as well as by using plugins.

 Methods to change the default WordPress table prefix

 - 1 Methods to change the default WordPress table prefix

 - 1.2 Steps to change the default table prefix in WordPress Manually

 By using plugins: